 100% of our graduates go on to attend four-year college, and their choices are reflective of their strong preparation.
 We believe that the college process is an opportunity for our students to identify their interests, define their goals, and shine.

-We are proud to have been selected to present at both the National Association of Independent Schools (NAIS) and National Association for College Admission Counseling (NACAC) annual conferences.
+We are proud to have been selected to present at both the National Association of Independent Schools (NAIS), National Association for College Admission Counseling (NACAC) annual conferences as well as at numerous NJ Association of College Counseling (NJACAC) and Association of College Counselors of Independent School Conferences (ACCIS) conferences.

 Co-Director of College Counseling